GHOST-Aram/mongoose-models-with-types/README.md

 })
 ```

 Mongoose models do not check types of the documents you are creating.
-The `Vehicle` model will therefore not warn you if you attempt to add an extra property or assign a wrong type.
+Therefore, the `Vehicle` model will not warn you of an extra property or type mismatch.

-Having created the `car` document, let us see how we can add types to function parameters that expect a mongoose document in the next section.
+Having created the `car` document, let go to the next section and test its types and properties.

 ### e).
-Test Types and properties of the Document.
+Test the types and properties of the document.
 Here, we will create a function that accepts a mongoose document as an argument.
-The function returns `void`.
 Our goal is to see that all the data on the document is logged to the console.

 We define the function with thw following signature: